Transform

 For example, suppose in the previous trigger specific data is selected to be displayed.
 In that case, the action defined by the Transform connector can manipulate or change it to meet your display requirements.

-Set up the Transform modifiers
+Set up the Transform Connector

 Perform the following steps to set up the Transform action connector: